hilwat/shipwars/README.md

 - 404 Error screen
 - trying to join when already going (e.g. game already in process if you were just playing try closing another tab)

+Mobile
+- Check first screens are right
+- How to collapse gamescreen and then toggle between other player and current

+Check cross browser compatilability
+- Firefox -> see how it appears

 ## Available Scripts